The Bankrate promise

 What is credit card preapproval and how does it work?

 A credit card preapproval or prequalification is more of a reassurance than a guarantee.
-When a credit card issuer gives a preapproval to a possible future card holder, it simply means that they have determined you meet certain standards required to be approved for that card.
+When a credit card issuer gives a preapproval to a possible future credit card holder, it simply means that they’ve determined you meet certain standards required to be approved for that card.

 How to get preapproved for a Discover credit card